Teaching English as a Foreign Language

 Internet connection (with at least 500 kbps)

-- Yes, the TEFL-course is acknowledged worldwide.
+- TEFL certificates are acknowledged worldwide.
 This means that after succeeding the course, you can start working as English teacher at thousands of schools and language institutions worldwide.

 - You can start your TEFL course once full payment has been received.
 Paying for the course in terms would mean that you can only start the course after you have paid the last term, so it is not more beneficial than paying everything at once.
 Therefore, paying in terms is not possible.